warp.tile_map#

 • Differentiable

-This function cooperatively applies a binary function to each element of the tiles using all threads in the block.
-Both input tiles must have the same dimensions, and if using a builtin op, the same datatypes.
+This function cooperatively applies a binary function to each element of the tile using all threads in the block.
+The second argument can be a tile (must have same dimensions as a), or a non-tile constant (scalar, vector, or matrix) which will be broadcast across all elements.

-A callable function that accepts two arguments and returns one argument, all of the same type, may be a user function or builtin
+• op – A callable function that accepts two arguments and returns one argument, all of the same type, may be a user function or builtin.

-The first input tile, the operator (or one of its overloads) must be able to accept the tile’s dtype
+• a – The first input tile, the operator (or one of its overloads) must be able to accept the tile’s dtype.

-A tile with the same dimensions as the input tiles.
-Its datatype is specified by the return type of op
+A tile with the same dimensions as tile a.
+Its datatype is specified by the return type of op.

 @wp.kernel